smichalski17-dev/documentarian/my-website/docs/tutorials/developer-sdk-guide.md

 :::example

-This page details how Studio Developers can implement Identity’s QR-based account linking feature supported with DCL, including integration for COPPA compliant login and registration.
+This page details how developers can implement an identity QR-based account linking feature, including integration for COPPA compliant login and registration.

 :::